EUROLEAGUE FRAMEWORK AGREEMENT (EFA)

 - above 300,001 EUR – 3,000 EUR

-- 30-day professional contract: 250 EUR (if the player subsequently signs a full-season professional contract during the same season, the paid amount will be deducted from the fee for the full-season contract).
+- Temporary professional contract: pro rata share of the amount for the full-season contract (if the player subsequently signs a full-season professional contract during the same season, the paid amount will be deducted from the fee for the full-season contract).

 Am I obliged to become an ELPA member?

-No. The working conditions negotiated in the EFA as well as the benefits and protections warranted by ELPA to its members will be granted to all players participating in EuroLeague indiscriminately, i.e. irrespective of whether a player is an ELPA member or not.
-In return, all players will have to pay either an ELPA membership fee or a service fee (in case player is not ELPA member).
+No. However, the working conditions negotiated in the EFA as well as the benefits and protections warranted by ELPA to its members are granted to all players participating in EuroLeague indiscriminately, i.e. irrespective of whether a player is an ELPA member or not.
+In return, all players pay either ELPA membership fee or service fee (in case player is not ELPA member).

 Statutory rights under the ELPA Statutes are reserved only for ELPA members, e.g. becoming a team representative, voting in the General Assembly or being eligible to be elected to an office within ELPA.